freeol/XmlAutoGo-Docs/source/tags/langTags.rst

 Lang tags
 ==========================
-Lang tags is the xml scripts' controler.
+Lang tags is the xml scripts' controller.

 <ADD/>
 #######################